Employee questions about the 1095 IRS Forms:

 Liquidated Damages will be assessed to that report.
 They are calculated at 10% of the total fringe benefit contribution.
 All employers are expected to pay their Liquidated Damages immediately after being notified.

 Rate codes vary depending on the type of work, and the location of that work.
 Floor Laying rates are different than Dock Building rates, which are different than Cabinet and Mill shop rates and Carpentry rates.
-Carpentry rates are different in the Lehigh Valley of Pennsylvania than in the City of Philadelphia.
-Millwright rates also vary and are different in the State of Delaware then in the Philadelphia Metro Area.
-Please consult your Union Business Agent or call the Collections Department of the Health and Welfare Fund.
+Please consult your Union Business Agent or call the Fund Collections Department at 732-417-3900.

 YES.
 An inactive remittance report must be filed with the Fund Office.
 These reports can be filed on-line simply by submitting Zero hours worked for each member, and then submitting a payment of Zero dollars.
 Should your company anticipate that no work will be preformed in our jurisdiction for the foreseeable future, please contact the Fund office to be placed on the Inactive Contractors List.